Georgian mafia: Soviet period

-Georgia is a small Eurasian state with a population of about four million, of whom two thirds are Georgians, and the national minorities are mainly Russian, Armenian, and Azeri.
+Georgia is a small Eurasian state with a population of about four million, of whom two-thirds are Georgians, and the national minorities are mainly Russian, Armenian, and Azerbaijani.
 The geographical position of the country is due to the strategically advantageous junction of important communications from Europe to Asia.

 According to foreign researchers, the Georgian criminal traditions were formed long before the October Revolution.
-It is thanks to cooperation with the Georgian crime that the young and energetic Joseph Stalin so successfully engaged in robbing banks, extorting money and expropriating property from wealthy citizens.
+It is thanks to cooperation with the Georgian crime that the young and energetic Joseph Stalin so successfully engaged in robbing banks, extorting money and stealing property from wealthy citizens.
 In addition to the profit, the revolutionary criminal environment in Georgia contributed to the intimidation of competitors and the holding of high-profile terrorist acts.
 The rudiments of this system can be seen a century later, as they still permeate the country.

 The October Revolution transformed the Georgian underworld just as much as it changed other parts of society.
 Stalin's ascension to power was accompanied by the corresponding upward movement of representatives of Georgian society.
 Due to this, the degree of representation of Georgians in the Soviet hierarchy of power was disproportionately high.
 Interestingly, a similar process was observed in the Soviet criminal underground, where up to a third of strategically important positions were taken by immigrants from Georgia, while the share of the Georgian ethnic group in the general population of the USSR did not exceed 2%.